codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/limitations-and-bugs/translator-limitations-and-bugs.md

 {{< /highlight >}}

-If this code is passed to Translator, it will generate C++ code that behaves differently
+If this code is passed to translator, it will generate C++ code that behaves differently

 {{< highlight cs >}}
 namespace ns {